Skip to main content

 April 28, 2011

 (El Monte, CA) – U.S. Rep. Judy Chu today issued the following statement on the Department of Labor’s announcement that it will begin to consider requests to certify U Visa applications for immigrant victims willing to assist in the investigation and prosecution of qualifying crimes.
 This will allow immigrants who testify against employers for labor violations to get a temporary U visa.
+U visas also go to immigrants who are victims of crime or domestic violence and who help law enforcement punish those who break the law.

 Issues:Immigration